loxilb-io/loxilb/.github/ISSUE_TEMPLATE/bug_report.md

  - K8s Version [e.g. 1.27, 1.29, EKS-1.27, Openshift 4.12]

 **Additional context**
-Add any other context about the problem here.
+Add any other context or topology about the problem here.